microsoft/typespec/packages/website/src/docs/setup/formatter.md

 ## Via prettier

 Underneath the cadl formatter is a prettier pluging.
-If you already have a prettier configuration for formatting other languages it can be convinient to just have cadl plug in into this existing pipeline.
+If you already have a prettier configuration for formatting other languages it can be convenient to just have cadl plug in into this existing pipeline.

 In your prettier config file add: